Is Edging Bad for You? Yes — Here's What It Does to Your Brain

 It Undermines Real Recovery

 If you're trying to quit porn and take back control of your life, edging is not your ally.
-It's a slow relapse machine — training your brain to stay addicted while pretending you're “doing better.”
+It's a slow relapse machine — training your brain to stay addicted while you tell yourself you're "doing better."
 This is why tools like QUITTR recommend complete abstinence — not just from porn, but from edging too.

 QUITTR helps users